UPDATED July 26, 2017 11:07amET

-New Democrats will choose their new leader this fall in a voting process that could last six weeks.
+New Democrats will choose their new leader this fall in a voting process that could last several weeks.
 Party officials hope the shift from a one-day vote will increase interest among Canadians as the NDP finds a permanent successor to Thomas Mulcair.

 2016: Mulcair loses review